thekarel/best-practices/README.md

 There are many great UI libraries and frameworks today.
 React is suggested here because it's a *declarative* and *functional* solution.

-See the [project template](https://github.com/thekarel/project-template) for examples.
+See the [thekarel/best-practices-example](https://github.com/thekarel/best-practices-example) for examples.

 ## TypeScript